How to Reduce Your Risk of Car Accidents on the Road

 Following too closely can easily cause you to rear-end the vehicle in front of you.
-If you’re not sure what an appropriate distance is to keep between you and the vehicle in front of you, follow the two-second rule.
+If you’re not sure what an appropriate distance is to keep between you and the vehicle in front of you, follow the three-second rule.

 Another good rule of thumb to follow is to put a car length between you and the car in front of you for every 10 miles of the speed limit.
-For example, if the speed limit is 50 miles per hour, then you should put 5 car lengths between you and the car in front of you.
+For example, if the speed limit is 50 miles per hour, then you should put five car lengths between you and the car in front of you.

-Park With Care
+Park with Care

 In parking lots, mostly everyone is driving slowly and watching out for pedestrians.
 However, don’t let the leisurely pace of parking lots fool you- there can be a lot of danger here.

 Most drivers are so focused on finding a great spot that they don’t pay close enough attention to what’s going on around them.